w3f/polkadot-wiki/docs/learn/learn-accounts.md

 ### Query Account Data in Polkadot-JS

-In the Polkadot-JS UI you can also query account data under [Developer > Chain state](https://polkadot.js.org/apps/#/chainstate).
-Under `selected state query` choose the balances pallet, under `Option` choose an account, and then click on the "+" button on the right.
+In the Polkadot-JS UI, you can also query account data under [Developer > Chain state](https://polkadot.js.org/apps/#/chainstate).
+Under `selected state query` choose the system pallet followed by `account(AccountId32): FrameSystemAccountInfo`, under `Option` choose an account, and then click on the "+" button on the right.

 ![account_balance_types](../assets/AccountData-struct.png)

 The `AccountData` structure defines the balance types in Substrate.
 The four types of balances include `free`, `reserved`, and `frozen`.
-The **usable** balance of the account is the amount that is `free` minus any funds that are considered `frozen`, while the **total** balance of the account is the sum of `free` and`reserved` funds.
+The **usable** balance of the account is the amount that is `free` minus any funds considered `frozen`, while the **total** balance of the account is the sum of `free` and`reserved` funds.

 ### Unlocking Locks